streamshub/flink-sql-examples/docs/user-defined-functions/index.md

 public class CurrencyConverter extends ScalarFunction {
    // (You can name the parameter whatever you like)
-   // e.g. currencyAmount = "€100"
+   // e.g. unicodeAmount = "€100"
-   public String eval(String currencyAmount) {
+   public String eval(String unicodeAmount) {
        // logic will go here
    }
 }